anderslundsgard/cloud-adoption-framework/well-architected-framework.md

 ## Questions for further discussions

 ### Operational Excellence
+*The ability to make frequent, small, reversible changes and define the infrastructure as code.
+Anticipate that failures will happen and continuously try to improve operations procedures.
+Learn and share from failures and work proactively to test possible failure scenarios.*

 - How do you determine what your priorities are?
     - What are the sources that form your backlog?